- NAME: Steve McQueen

 Answer questions and see how you rank against other players.Play Now

 After being discharged from the Marines in 1950, McQueen spent some time in Myrtle Beach, South Carolina, and Washington, D.C., before returning to New York City.
 He hung out in the Greenwich Village neighborhood, a Bohemian enclave at the time.
-For a time, McQueen seemed aimless, moving from place-to-place and from job-to-job.
-He discovered his calling with the help of an aspiring actress girlfriend.
+For a time, McQueen seemed aimless, moving and changing jobs frequently.
+He discovered his calling with the help of a girlfriend who was also an aspiring actress.
 With support from the G.I.
 Bill,

 McQueen enrolled at the Neighborhood Playhouse run by Sanford Meisner in 1951.